Capitol Hill Ghost Walk

 23) As you exit the Seattle University campus, take the left fork in the crosswalk and cross Madison.

-24) Immediately turn right and cross 11th, and then turn left to continue on 11th (watch out for heavy construction in this area).
+24) Immediately turn right and cross 11th, and then turn left to continue on 11th.
 At 1634 11th Avenue (just past Pine) is the Richard Hugo House (HAUNTED SITE D).

 25) At Denny, cross and turn right.

 26) Continue on Denny, crossing 12th at the crosswalk.
 Just beyond 14th, Denny curves right to the light.
 Continue on Denny.

 28) One block ahead is the old Capitol Hill Methodist Church, which is now home to a company called Catalysis (HAUNTED SITE E).

 31) Carefully cross 15th at the crosswalk and enter Volunteer Park (HAUNTED SITE F).

 32) Turn right onto the first unpaved path that parallels the street and continue through park.

 33) Ignore the first exit to the street (at Highland) and continue on the path to the Y. Stay right and exit the park at 15th & Galer.

 34) Cross 15th at the crosswalk and turn left.